 In Colorado, it is defined slightly differently.
 There, it is an intentional failure to perform a manifest duty in reckless disregard of the consequences to the life or property of someone else.2

 Regardless of the state, gross negligence sits between normal negligence and recklessness.
-It covers both actions and failures to act.
+It covers both

 What is ordinary negligence?